LyubenTenekedzhiev/notificator/README.md

 ## Usage

-To get your server running, use on of the following commands:
+To get your server running, use one of the following commands:
 ```terminal
 yarn start
               OR